CartoDB/carto.js/doc/ui_functions.md

 ## vis.addOverlay(tooltip)

 A tooltip is an infowindow that appears when you hover your mouse over a map feature with [`vis.addOverlay(options)`](http://docs.cartodb.com/cartodb-platform/cartodb-js/api-methods/#visaddoverlayoptions).
-A tooltip appears where the mouse cursor is located on the map.You can customize the position of how the tooltip appears by defining the position options.
+A tooltip appears where the mouse cursor is located on the map.
+You can customize the position of how the tooltip appears by defining the position options.

 #### Example